shuvroce/facade-report/README.md

 - Missing figures: use the checker panel or `/check_figures` to see exact filenames and place them in the configured inputs directory.
 - Folder picker not available: `/open_folder_picker` needs Tkinter; set the directory via the UI input or `/set_inputs_dir` instead.

-## License

-Not specified.
-If you intend to publish or share, consider adding a LICENSE file.

-readme